Top seven NBA players to switch teams in free agency

 1) Dennis Schroder–

-The guard from Braunschweig, Germany signed a two year contract.
+The guard from Braunschweig, Germany signed a two year contract with the Sacramento Kings.
 The financial terms have not yet been released.
 Schroder is joining his 10th NBA franchise.
 He was previously with the Atlanta Hawks from 2013 to 2018, the Oklahoma City Thunder from 2018 to 2020, the Los Angeles Lakers from 2020 to 2021 and 2022 to 2023, the Boston Celtics from 2021 to 2022, the Houston Rockets in 2022, the Toronto Raptors from 2023 to 2024, the Brooklyn Nets in 2024, the Golden State Warriors from 2024 to 2025, and the Detroit Pistons in 2025.
 This past season in Brooklyn, Golden State, and Detroit, Schroder averaged 13.1 points per game, 5.4 assists per game, and 2.6 rebounds per game.
 He had a field goal percentage of .406, three point percentage of .342, and a free throw percentage of .838.

 Fill In The Form Below To Receive Our NBA News Straight To Your Email For FREE!